-Muscle Car to Elvis Presley's personal motorcycle.
-You'll also find over 100 different collections including fine china, nickelodeons and band organs in this 10-acre, 39-building antique town.
+The lake extends all the way to North Dakota and stops just ten miles short of their capital of Bismarck.
+South Dakota has more shoreline than find over 100 different collections including fine china, nickelodeons and band organs in this 10-acre, 39-building antique town.